Signed in as:

 For anyone who is sincere and feels no need to hide their real aims, defining “democracy” is a simple matter.
 The word is derived from the Greek word demokratia, which was formed from two other Greek words: demos (meaning “the people”) and kratia (which means “have power”).
 A democratic government, therefore, is one in which the people have power.
 Another Greek word – kratos, which means “to rule” – is also relevant here.
 In a democracy, the people rule.

-Abraham Lincoln, in his Gettysburg Address, defined democracy as “government of the people, by the people, and for the people”.
 We can define democracy even more succinctly.
 Government of the people is a given.
 The people of every nation are governed.
 Government being “for the people” is rare.
 Most governments around the world throughout history have served the private interests of a ruling class or powerful elite rather than the common interest.
 If we want government of the people to be government for the people, we must have government by the people.

-He asserted that “the majority (have) the whole power of the community naturally in them” because “every man, by consenting with others to make one body politic under one government, puts himself under an obligation, to everyone of that society, to submit to the determination of the majority, and to be concluded by it.”
+Locke asserted that “the majority (have) the whole power of the community naturally in them” because “every man, by consenting with others to make one body politic under one government, puts himself under an obligation, to everyone of that society, to submit to the determination of the majority, and to be concluded by it.”

 Numerous other political philosophers have since concurred, including some of the most prominent figures among America’s Founders.
 Thomas Jefferson, whole-heartedly endorsed majority rule, stating that, “It is my principle that the will of the majority should always prevail.”